BBC mid-term review to focus on boosting working-class representation

 It includes a target for 25% of staff to be from low socio-economic backgrounds.

-The Government has announced the terms of the mid-term review into the BBC’s royal charter with a focus on representation of people from working-class backgrounds.
+The Culture Secretary has announced the terms of the mid-term review into the BBC’s royal charter with a focus on representation of people from working-class backgrounds.

 The terms of reference show it will focus on the BBC’s compliance with editorial standards and evaluate how it is representing audiences from working-class backgrounds.